sora-xor/sora-docs/src/id.md

 Follow these steps to set up an identity:

-1. Go to the [Polkadot JS Apps pointing at the Sora Mainnet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.sora2.soramitsu.co.jp#/accounts) account's tab:
+1. Go to the [Polkadot JS Apps pointing at the SORA Mainnet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.sora2.soramitsu.co.jp#/accounts) account's tab:

 2. Click on the hamburger menu icon on the account you wish to register an identity for.
 Then select "Set on-chain identity":